lorencerri/sourcecode-public/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+This is only an outline, you are not required to follow it.
 title: ''
 labels: ''
 assignees: ''